plone/plone.restapi/docs/source/serialization.rst

 Next Item
 ^^^^^^^^^

-The next item is the simbling that comes after in the current folder.
+The next item is the sibling that comes after in the current folder.

 .. code-block:: json